 - explore and depict the historical events in today’s space.

 One of the most popular ways of transferring information/knowledge is a picture (map, animation).
 The proposed project solution will make use of augmented reality allowing tourists to see the events from the past while sightseeing.

-The second recipients group are MUSEUM MANAGERS that nowadays can see the number of visiting people in certain sections using only a camera system.
+The second group of interest is composed by the MUSEUM MANAGERS that nowadays can see the number of visiting people in certain sections using only a camera system.
 The GSOT solution allows online monitoring of the museum area.
 This can provide comfort and high safety level for guests.

 GSOT is mainly related to Polish historical sites, although the system can be adapted to other sites throughout Europe.

-The application will be available in Polish, English and German.
+The application is available in Polish, English and German.

 Service/ system concept